Lelapa-AI/lelapa-demos-innovaiteers/README.md

-# WhatsApp Chatbot for Insurance Quotes
+# WhatsApp Chatbot for Insurance Quotes (Qoutelynx)

 This is a Python-based WhatsApp chatbot that uses Twilio for endpoint configuration.
 The chatbot performs image recognition and generates an insurance quote based on the recognized image.